jessmorecroft/pg-stream/packages/core/README.md

 Thankfully there are a number of great, mature alternatives that may do what you're after.

+- [postgres](https://www.npmjs.com/package/postgres) - the relatively new kid on the block.
+This is a fully featured JavaScript library that supports logical replication via its [realtime subscribe](https://www.npmjs.com/package/postgres#realtime-subscribe) feature.
+This feature provides a simple hook to receive insert, update and delete events, though events are delivered at the rate they are produced with an underlying NodeJS stream in (flowing mode)[https://nodejs.org/api/stream.html#two-reading-modes] (ie. no backpressure) and there is currently no support for persistent (ie. non-temporary) slots.
 - [pg](https://www.npmjs.com/package/pg) - the default choice of client for connecting to Postgres from JavaScript.
 For logical replication scenarios there is the [pg-copy-streams](https://www.npmjs.com/package/pg-copy-streams) lib built on top of this, which I initially investigated using before naively deciding to do it all myself!
 - [psql](https://www.postgresql.org/docs/current/app-psql.html) - the standard Postgres interactive client.
 Logical replication using the SQL interface is demonstrated [here](https://www.postgresql.org/docs/current/logicaldecoding-example.html).
 - [pg_recvlogical](https://www.postgresql.org/docs/current/app-pgrecvlogical.html) - a utility for logical replication streaming shipped with Postgres, and inspiration for the `recvlogical` function name!
 An example of its use with the wal2json plugin is [here](https://access.crunchydata.com/documentation/wal2json/2.0/).
 (Note to keep things simple the pg-stream-core lib only uses the built-in pgoutput plugin)